Knowledge Base

 Fig. 3.
 No rule to insert the default signature – no changes to the native signatures’ configuration.

 The settings configured in the Logic step of a rule (see Fig. 1.) apply only to the users who’ve been added as senders to that rule.
-However, with the modern Web Add-in, an admin can also centrally disable native Outlook signatures for all users for whom the add-in was deployed.
+However, with the modern Web Add-in, an admin can also centrally disable native Outlook signatures for all users to whom the add-in was deployed.
 Consequently, the setting will be applied both to users who get CodeTwo Outlook (client-side) signatures in Outlook and who use the add-in to preview cloud (server-side) signatures in Outlook.
-To do so, an admin needs to enable the Always disable end users’ default signatures in Outlook option in CodeTwo Admin Panel (Fig. 4.).
-See this video or go to the user's manual to learn more about this and other advanced options available for the Web Add-in.
+To do so, an admin needs to enable the Always disable default (native) Outlook signatures for all users with the CodeTwo add-in setting in CodeTwo Admin Panel (Fig. 4.).
+See this video or go to the user's manual to learn more about this and other advanced settings available for the Web Add-in.

 Disabling native signatures globally.